cccbr/runningatower/content/docs/ringingroom/_index.md

 ### Kitchen

-At least a kettle, mugs and a means of taking the latter away for cleaning.
+This may consist of a kettle, mugs and a means of taking the latter away for cleaning.
 These must be compliant with hygiene requirements

 ### Toilet(s)